D-Robotics/gesture_control/README.md

 ### Installing packages

-After starting RDK X3, connect to the robot via terminal or VNC, copy and run the following command on the RDK system to install the nodes related to gesture control.
+After starting RDK, connect to the robot via terminal or VNC, copy and run the following command on the RDK system to install the nodes related to gesture control.

 tros foxy:
 ```bash